 Woom Off Air 5

 Woom has been in the U.S. market for a few years now and have taken the cruiser crowd by storm.
 With thoughtful builds that offer both light weight and affordability they are hard to beat.

 The Woom Off Air 5 is their entry into kids mountain bikes.
 With an RST 100mm fork, SRAM drivetrain, Promax hydraulic disc brakes, house components, and Schwalbe Rocket Ron’s, your little ones can cruise with the freshman NICA class and have enough durability in the bike to conquer chunky trails.

 There are plenty of reasons to choose a fully rigid bike for your child, but chief amongst them are weight savings and cost savings.
 The Pello Reyes has a rigid fork option, but the 60mm air fork will create a comfortable ride.

 In addition, a build with tubeless-ready wheels, hydraulic disc brakes, and super compact geometry rounds out a nice package.
+The bike comes in three colors now, orange, corral, and teal.
 For the price, it probably can’t be beaten.

 Frog MTB 62

 Frog is a British brand with a competitive weight for a competitive price.